fxstein/GoProX/README.md

 GoProX performs a few simple tasks that will make your life with GoPro media on Apple platforms a lot easier.

-First it renames the files as part of `import` and `process` tasks.
+First it renames the files as part of `--import` and `--process` tasks.
 This is an often overlooked step that will lead to loss of some of the most basic metadata over time.
 Especially when files get exported, copied or moved, things like original date & time, source of the original image can get lost easily, creating